shuh5225/AI_Models_for_Multi-Class_Brain_Disease_Prediction/README.md

 Brain Stroke

-Each dataset includes patient demographic and clinical attributes with binary class labels (0/1) indicating disease presence.
+Each dataset contains patient demographic and clinical attributes with binary class labels (0/1).

-🤖 Models Implemented
+🤖 Machine Learning Models Used

-The following supervised Machine Learning models were trained and evaluated for each disease:
+The following supervised learning models were implemented and compared:

 Logistic Regression (LR)